sandykaur2008/python-game/README.md

 - Follow these instructions: https://help.github.com/articles/cloning-a-repository/

 # Prerequisites
-To run this program, you will need Python3.
+To run this program, you will need Python 3.

 # Built With
-- Python3
+- Python 3

 # Authors
 Satinder Kaur